devnuru/learn-git/README.md

 #learn git
 Learn Git repository for Git tutorial
-This is an example repository for the Git6 tutorial by Md Nuruzzaman Chowdhury.
+This is an example repository for the Git tutorial by Md Nuruzzaman Chowdhury.

 This repository is built step by step in the tutorial.